 Every time we sin, we are crucifying Christ over and over and over again.

-After telling you the sacrifice and death of Jesus Christ, can you now see the deeper meaning of Passover?
-Can you now see how God and Jesus love us to the point that They are willing to give up their lives?
+After telling you the sacrifice and death of Jesus Christ, can we now see the significance of what it really means for our Savior to die for us?
+Can we now see how God and Jesus love us to the point that They are willing to make the ultimate sacrifice?

-OR are we so used to sin that even our conscience we cannot trust anymore?
+OR are we so used to sin that we can’t even trust our conscience anymore?
 Are we too comfortable with our sin that we don’t seek repentance and change our lives?
-Will we come and partake of the Passover this year as a better person compared to the person we are last year?
+Will we come before the holy presence of God as a better person compared to the person we are last year?

 Let us not become too comfortable with sin, that we don’t see the need to change.
 I know there is a lot of work to do.
 There is a lot of growing up to happen.
-I don’t see myself as better than any of you here.
+I don’t see myself as better than any of you.
 I am as sinful as you are.
+However, that does not mean that we shouldn’t strive to overcome our sinful nature.

 Let us HATE sin so much that we don’t want anything to do with it.
 Let us do our best to fight the good fight.